cctechsolutions/Original_projects/revenue_analysis/README.md

 * vertical_drop: difference in elevation over the distance of ski slope (in feet)
 * base_elev: elevation above sea level at the base of ski slopes (in feet)
 * trams: number of trams for transporting visitors
-* fastEight: number of eight person detachable chairlifts
+* fastEight: number of eight-person detachable chairlifts
 * fastSix: number of six-person detachable chairlifts
 * fastQuads: number of four-person detachable chairlifts
 * quad: number of four-person chairlifts